Dealing with dental anxiety

 This approach dulls your awareness without inhibiting body functions such as breathing and swallowing.
 Drugs of this type usually are used to quell anxiety, but they can be combined with other drugs to reduce pain.
 One of the most common choices is nitrous oxide, sometimes called “laughing gas.”
 You inhale it through a mask in a mixture with oxygen.
 Nitrous oxide produces a sense of relaxation that begins almost immediately and ends when you stop breathing it.
 It has very few side effects and is safe for most people.
 For lengthy dental procedures, though, drugs administered intravenously may work better.
-Dr. Kheirkhahi-Love and Dr. Butler are trained to administer sedative or anti-anxiety medication with a narcotic and sometimes a barbiturate drug.
+Dr. Kheirkhahi-Love are trained to administer sedative or anti-anxiety medication with a narcotic and sometimes a barbiturate drug.

 With this form of sedation, you are unconscious and unable to breathe or swallow independently.
 General anesthesia is usually reserved for surgical procedures on the mouth or jaw.
 It’s also used for people whose dental anxiety is so overwhelming that it makes routine care otherwise impossible, and for individuals with mental or physical disabilities that interfere with treatment.
 Although safe for most people, general anesthesia carries more risks than other forms of sedation.
 Only professionals trained in anesthesiology can administer it.